 Quick Summary of Work at Home Paycheck

-Pros: The fine print is honest - the "news" pages are advertisements and not affiliated with any news organization, the "people" in the advertisements are all actors, and the website overall is "based loosely off a true story" that has "been modified in multiple ways".
+The Good: The fine print is honest - the "news" pages are advertisements and not affiliated with any news organization, the "people" in the advertisements are all actors, and the website overall is "based loosely off a true story" that has "been modified in multiple ways".

-Cons: Even the initial fee of $47 isn't enough to get you started.
+The Bad: Even the initial fee of $47 isn't enough to get you started.
 You'll end up dumping a lot more money into this program down the road with various other "required" products within their system.

-Our Recommendation: The good news is that you want to build a business online, the bad news is that Work at Home Paycheck isn't the way to get started.
+The Bottom Line: The good news is that you want to build a business online, the bad news is that Work at Home Paycheck isn't the way to get started.
 If you want to learn how to build a sustainable business online, check out our top recommendation.
 It's free to get started.
 See?
 You've already saved $47!